dddrrreee/cs140e-24win/labs/5-interrupts/README.md

 ----------------------------------------------------------------------------
 ### Part 0: timer interrupts.

-Look through the code in `timer-int-ex`, compile it, run it.
+Look through the code in `0-timer-int`, compile it, run it.
 Make sure you can answer the questions in the comments.
 We'll walk through it in class.

 -----------------------------------------------------------------------------
 ### Part 1: Using interrupts to build a profiler.